rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 * The offset is stored every 10 messages.
 This is an unusually low value for offset storage frequency, but this is OK for this tutorial.
 Values in the real world are rather in the hundreds or in the thousands.
-* The offset is stored before closing the consumer, just after getting the poison message.
+* The offset is stored before closing the consumer, just after getting the marker message.

 Let's run the updated receiver: